Get

 3. They Need Security

 Even though your house is not threatened by any predators, their instinct to stay safe is stronger.
 To achieve security, they may sleep right next to a human family member.
-A cat looking for security tends to meow at the closed doors of bedrooms at night if they cannot get in the room to sleep next to a human.
+A cat looking for security and a peaceful spot may meow at the closed doors of bedrooms at night if they cannot get into the room to sleep next to a human.

 This can make it tough for everyone to sleep until a bed is offered to the cat.